sanchit97/sanchit97.github.io/_pages/about.md

 Research Areas
 ======
 I am broadly interested in VLMs, interpretability and robustness.
-Recently I have also worked with RL-based post-training.
+Recently I have also worked with RL-based post-training of VLMs.

 Previously, I have been involved around biometric research in facial recognition on human-like faces at [IAB Lab](http://iab-rubric.org/).